You can add more servers to your vSphere Bitfusion cluster when you require more GPU resources.

 Gateway Enter the network gateway address to use with the appliance.
 If you are using DHCP, leave this text box blank.
 MTU Enter an MTU size.
 The default value is 1500.
 For optimal performance, specify an MTU size that is equal to the maximum MTU size supported by your network hardware.Note: If you set an MTU size greater than 1500, verify that the network switches in your data center are enabled for jumbo frames.
 DNS Servers Enter the DNS server address to use with the appliance.
 If you are using DHCP, leave this text box blank.
 DNS Search Domains Enter the DNS search domain address to use with the appliance.
+Separate multiple addresses with a space character.
 If you are using DHCP, leave this text box blank.
 NTP Enter the NTP server address to use with the appliance.
+Separate multiple addresses with a space character.
 If you are using DHCP and the DHCP server supports sending NTP server information, leave this text box blank.

 - On the Select GPUs page, add GPUs to the subsequent server and click Next.